-- Inform TU Graz of any changes of your name or address by updating the data in the application "Current / Home Address" in TUGRAZonline. - > Give TU Graz notice of the continuation of your studies each semester by paying your students' union fee and if applicable, your tuition fees. - Register and cancel your registrations for examinations within the deadlines. - Observe the principles of good scientific practice and do not engage in scientific or academic misconduct such as the use of unauthorized aids (e.g. Al), copying other students' work, plagiarism or ghostwriting.
-Statute part plagiarism > tugraz.at/en/tu-graz/university/organisational-basis
+- > Inform TU Graz of any changes of your name or address by updating the data in the application "Current / Home Address" in TUGRAZonline. - Sive TU Graz notice of the continuation of your studies each semester by paying your students' union fee and if applicable, your tuition fees. - > Register and cancel your registrations for examinations within the deadlines. - Observe the principles of good scientific practice and do not engage in scientific or academic misconduct such as the use of unauthorized aids, copying other students' work, plagiarism or ghostwriting.
+Statute part plagiarism > www.tugraz.at/en/tu-graz/university/organisational-basis studium.at/studentenheime/steiermark/graz (in German)